tlanfer/website/about.md

 How nice of you to ask!

 My name is Thorsten Lanfer and i am a software developer from germany.
 I might write some more stuff here in the future.
+Who knows.